-Page 2 of 2 - “It’s the mental side that separates the winners from the rest of the field,” said Palaniuk.
+“It’s the mental side that separates the winners from the rest of the field,” said Palaniuk.

 Rojas is a resident of Lake Havasu, AZ who has competed in 171 B.A.S.S. tournaments, winning four, placing Second three times and Third three times, plus 34 Top 10 and 63 Top 20 finishes.
 Along the way, he appeared in 11 Classics and collected $1,612,468 in winnings.

 Growing up in California, his career followed the expected path by fishing club, local, and regional tournaments.
 After fishing Pro-Am tournaments as an amateur for a while, and beating his pro-partners, Rojas decided to turn pro.
 His career had a jump-start when B.A.S.S. started a Western circuit.

 “I’ve always been extremely competitive and motivated to win but at one point in my career I wasn’t doing well.
 I was 114th of 150 on the Top 150 Tour,” said Rojas.
 A discussion on how to find winning fish with Shaw Grigsby at one of the western tournaments helped him refocus and get back into the right frame of mind.

 “Self confidence is all about believing in myself and having a positive attitude.
 Fishing at this level is stressful and very taxing, it takes a lot of drive to reach the top,” said Rojas.